2 Broke Girls: Synopsis

 During season four, the women finally start their cupcake business, which succeeds briefly before going into the red.
 Both Max and Caroline end up working in an elite-class pastry shop called "The High" to make more money to return the loan they took for their business.
-Max also had a brief fling with a new handsome waiter, Nashit, who later turned out to be under 18, when his mother arrived to bring him back to Ireland.
-In the end of season four, Oleg and Sophie get married, with the two realizing they have their own business to worry about and their own dream to work towards, which leads to them quitting "The High" and coming back to their business.
+Max also had a brief fling with a new handsome waiter, Nashit.
+She later discovers he is under 18 when his mother arrives from Ireland to bring him back home.
+At the end of season four, Oleg and Sophie get married.

 In season five, Caroline sells her life story to a film producer for $250,000.
 She uses most of the money to expand their old cupcake space into the adjacent pizza shop, converting it into a dessert bar.
 The remaining $30,000 is used to purchase part ownership of the diner to help Han pay off his debts from gambling on women's tennis.
-While in Hollywood with Caroline consulting on her life story script, Max meets her second major love interest in the series, a Los Angeles-based "lawyer to the stars" named Randy.
+While in Hollywood with Caroline consulting on her life story script, Max meets a "lawyer to the stars" named Randy.
 Meanwhile, despite her advancing age, Sophie becomes pregnant with Oleg's child.

 Season six has Sophie and Oleg welcoming their baby daughter Barbara to the world.
-Randy returns to briefly continue his relationship with Max, but it does not work out.
+Randy returns to continue his relationship with Max, but it does not work out.
 Randy wants Max to move to California, but Max, publicly acknowledging her strong friendship with Caroline for the first time, says she cannot do so because she has important people in her life now.
 Meanwhile, Caroline meets Bobby, a contractor who rebuilds the dessert bar after a storm, and the two start a relationship.
 By the end of the season, the movie about Caroline's life has been made (albeit with some "creative license" changes), but Caroline destroys a $10,000 on-loan dress at the premiere, which wipes out both her and Max's combined savings and returns them to "broke" status.
 Randy comes back to New York, this time permanently, and proposes to Max, who accepts.
-The series ends at this point, as 2 Broke Girls was unexpectedly cancelled by the network without allowing the creative team to resolve the show's continuing plotlines.
+The series ends at this point, as the network unexpectedly canceled 2 Broke Girls without allowing the creative team to resolve its plotlines.